NervanaSystems/ngraph-python/doc/source/building_graphs.rst

 Op Hierarchy
 ============

 Users and frontends do not typically need to worry about the implementation details of the various ``Op`` classes.
-This is why they are hidden behind factory functions.
+This is why they are hidden behind graph construction functions.

-All Nervana Graph nodes are instances of subclasses of the class ``Op``, most notably:

-* ``Op``: Base class for all ops.
-* ``TensorOp (Op)``: Ops that produce a Tensor.
-* ``ReshapeOp (TensorOp)``: Ops that change the actual or perceived dimension of a tensor.
-* ``ElementWise (TensorOp)``: Ops that perform element-wise calculations.

-This is captured in the full class hierarchy in the following figure.
+All Nervana Graph nodes are instances of subclasses of the class ``Op`` which is captured in the full class hierarchy in the following figure.

 .. image:: assets/op_hierarchy.svg